talipucar/DomainAdaptation/README.md

 <pre>
 results
+   |- Framework (e.g. semi-supervised)
             |-evaluation          # To save the results of evaluation script
                 |-reconstructions # To save the results of inputs and their corresponding reconstruction
                 |-clusters        # To save the results of scatter plots to show clustering in each domain as well as the domain alignment.
             |-training
-         |-model_name
+                 |-model_name (e.g. aae, or vae (variational autoencoder))
                      |-model      # To save the models at the end of training.
                      |-plots      # To save the plots generated during training.
                      |-loss       # To save csv file containing losses recorded during training.
 </pre>

 You can save results of evaluations under "evaluation" folder.

 ## Results with 3 synthetic datasets
+### Supervised Setting:
 1) Confirming alignment obtained by training the model with default hyper-parameters on 3 synthetic datasets.
 In each figure, the left and right sub-plots are 2D projections from PCA, and t-SNE respectively.